BLUE HORIZON, BOOK 2

 The captain gasped despite himself.
 He had never seen her looking this gorgeous.
 His eyes found themselves riveted to hers as his ears alerted to the excited, almost laborious breathing, a throaty growl punctuated it.
-He saw a look on her face that communicated more than words, more than volumes of words, ever could.
+He saw a look on her face that communicated more than words, more than an abundance of words, ever could.
 That face was one without shame or fear or reservation.
 It brooked no questions and offered no apologies: it was the kind of face he would remember until his dying day, and her feminine scent spoke to him in volumes.

 Merlin moved purposely toward her.
 She did not have to tell him what she wanted.

-The Auryn building on Sillon was a broad, tall structure composed of glass and steel.
+The Auryn building on the faraway world of Sillon was a broad, tall structure composed of glass and steel.
 Lit up with a thousand lights, it was one of the most glittering night spots in the Planetary Alignment, even if the distance to get there was initially daunting.
 Under a velvety blanket of stars, a gala event was taking place in the name of Intergalactic Aid, the charitable foundation responsible for brokering the newfound resurgence of industry on the planet Brandt.
 With the inauguration of the New Peoples’ Party, the economy was starting to pick up again.

 In truth, Intergalactic Aid had armed a group of insurrectionists, and an ensuing bloodbath had been swept under the carpet by a willing and obedient media.
 Key figures from the IA had received positions in the new government, complete with large salaries and extremely loud titles.

 The figure wove its way through the crowd almost unnoticed.
-It was too small and unobtrusive to be a threat, and the neutral grey clothing made it less than a wisp of smoke through the cigarette-choked room.
-It stopped in the dance hall and set a small, grey cylinder in a corner, then silently exited as quickly as it had come.
+It was too small and unobtrusive to be a threat, and the neutral gray clothing made it less than a wisp of smoke through the cigarette-choked room.
+It stopped in the dance hall and set a small, gray cylinder in a corner, then silently exited as quickly as it had come.

 Morning broke on Argeia and found the Blue Horizon crew at breakfast.

 “I can’t believe this,” Renny said as he tapped his ursine friend with the back of one hand.
 The cheetah sat up straighter in his chair as his lip curled in disgust.
-Even Max turned away from his hand-held video game to see what was the matter.
+Even Max turned away from the game on his tablet to see what was the matter.

 “Whuzzat?”
 Durant asked through a mouthful of vegetables.
 The cheetah turned up the vidscreen volume:

-“This is Chung Wong reporting live from the Auryn building here on Sillon.
+“This is Chung Wong reporting live from the Auryn building here on the distant world of Sillon.
 With the terrorist bombing of the Intergalactic Aid Foundation’s gala last night, several key leaders in the organization are now presumed dead.
 SPF and medical forces are still clearing out the rubble, but spirits remain low.
 In this, the most desperate act of terrorism in recent history, there is little hope.”

 “Whoa…” Durant added as the woman on the screen moved under a line of security tape and across ruined landscape.
 Then he noticed that the short Asian woman wore a RESCUE jacket reserved for qualified personnel.

-“Excuse me sir,” she jammed a thick microphone into the lined face of a worried rescue engineer.
+“Excuse me sir,” she jammed the end of a thin microphone into the equine face of a worried rescue engineer.
 “This is quite a lot of devastation.
 Do you think you can handle it?”
-The man’s jaw dropped as he sought a response, and she pressed the mike further toward him.
+The Silloni’s jaw dropped as he sought a response, and she pressed the mike further toward him.